Pearl City High School (Illinois)

-Pearl City High School, is located in the town of Pearl City, Illinois.
+Pearl City High School, is a secondary school located in the town of Pearl City, Illinois.
 The campus is located 12 miles west of Freeport and 44 miles west of Rockford.
 It is located just six miles south of U.S. Route 20, a major east–west highway connected to Interstate 90.

 Facilities

-Pearl City Community Unit School District #200 presently operates one school building that contains all Pre-K through twelfth grade students.
-The school was built in 1912 and although it has been remodeled and added onto numerous times, is still the school in use today.
-An updated high school section was added to the building in 1970, including the current gymnasium.
-In 2003, a significant structure was added to the existing school building to be utilized by high school and middle school students.
-The high school complex shares space with the Pearl City Park District and includes three baseball diamonds and play field space for physical education classes as well as a football field.
-The theme for the current school reflects a flexible multi-purpose facility that will allow for both school based and community based activities.
+Pearl City Community Unit School District #200 operates a single school facility serving students from Pre-Kindergarten through twelfth grade.
+The original building was constructed in 1912 and has undergone numerous renovations and expansions, maintaining its use as an educational institution to this day.
+An updated high school section, which includes the current gymnasium, was added in 1970.
+In 2003, a significant addition was made to accommodate both high school and middle school students.
+This complex also shares space with the Pearl City Park District, featuring three baseball diamonds and recreational fields for physical education, in addition to a football field.
+The design of the facility emphasizes flexibility, allowing for a variety of school-based and community-based activities.

-Within the facility, the building houses a modern library; a fine arts department, that includes graphic arts as well as chorus and band; an agricultural department; math, science, English departments, industrial technology, foreign language, and social sciences.
-The physical education department includes two gymnasiums, locker rooms, and a weight room.
+The school houses a modern library and a fine arts department that encompasses graphic arts, chorus, and band.
+Academic departments include agriculture, mathematics, science, English, industrial technology, foreign languages, and social sciences.
+The physical education department is equipped with two gymnasiums, locker rooms, and a weight room.